 For example, if you live in a city and plan to take your new dog to busy urban parks, don’t apply for a nervous dog who’s only ever lived in the countryside.
 If you need a dog who can be left on their own occasionally, don’t apply for a dog with separation anxiety.
 If you don’t want an indoor cat, apply for a cat that’s used to going outside.
 If you can’t commit to regular, daily dog walks, a cat or rabbits would probably be a better option for you.

-Asking the rehomer lots of questions is another great way to find the right pet and make sure you can give them everything they need, too.
+Asking the PetRehomer team and the rehomer lots of questions is another great way to find the right pet and make sure you can give them everything they need, too.

 Make sure you ask the rehomer for the details of the pet’s current vet, their vaccination records, microchip details, flea and worming treatments, and any other relevant paperwork.